Synphonyte/mesh-graph/README.md

 <!-- cargo-rdme start -->

 MeshGraph is a halfedge data structure for representing triangle meshes.
-It uses parry3d's Qbvh to implement some of parry3d's spatial queries.
-It also uses slotmap to manage the graph nodes.

 This is heavily inspired by [SMesh](https://github.com/Bendzae/SMesh) and [OpenMesh](https://gitlab.vci.rwth-aachen.de:9000/OpenMesh/OpenMesh).

 ### Features

-- Fast spatial queries using parry3d's Qbvh
+- Fast spatial queries using parry3d's Bvh
 - High performance using slotmap
 - Easy integration with Bevy game engine using the `bevy` Cargo feature
 - Good debugging using `rerun` Cargo feature to enable the Rerun integration
-- Nice documentation with illustrations
+- Best in class documentation with illustrations

 ### Usage